ARTS-Laboratory/Multi-domain-Powertrain-Model-of-Electric-Light-Aircraft/README.md

 ## Testbed

-The team has developed a power electronics testbench at USC is to enable the cost-effective co-design of power electronics and energy storage systems.
+The team has developed a power electronics testbench at USC to enable the cost-effective co-design of power electronics and energy storage systems.
 This testbed is appoximently scaled to match the Pipistrel Velis Electro.

 <p align="center">
 <img src="media/testbed.jpg" alt="drawing" width="400"/> <br>